 If not learning or playing a musical instrument, consider watching live music.
 It can be way more energizing than listening to a recording.
 Plus, it’s a social event.

-There’s so much power behind the universal language of music simply because of the impact on the brain.
+There’s so much power and many additional benefits behind the universal language of music simply because of the impact on the brain.
 Scientists discovered that music stimulates more parts of the brain than any other human function.
 It can also help patients with neurological deficits – like if you had a stroke, music therapies can help bring your verbal functions back.